ZDQpeter/Homepage-Deqing_Zhai/README.md

 In my Ph.D study, I focused on machine learning and optimization algorithms in the applications of smart buildings, such as energy efficiency and thermal comfort evaluations over centralized Air-Conditioning and Mechanical Ventilation (ACMV) systems.
 I also joined in societies together with research and study, such as IEEE Student, INNS Student, IEEE Industrial Electronics Society (Singapore Chapter), IEEE NTU Student Chapter and NTU Astronomy Society.

 I had been joining in Institute of High Performance Computing (IHPC) of Agency for Science, Technology and Research (A\*STAR) as a research scientist since 2018 until present.
-The reserach direction was focused on machine learning and optimization algorithms over different use-cases, such as in the fields of maritime and industrial production line, etc. Besides the abovementioned, I had also been in academic societies, such as IEEE Singapore Section, IEEE Young Professionals and IEEE Industrial Electronics Society.
+The reserach direction was focused on machine learning and optimization algorithms over different use-cases, such as in the fields of maritime, supply chain, logistics and industrial production line, etc. Besides the abovementioned, I had also been in academic societies, such as IEEE Singapore Section, IEEE Young Professionals and IEEE Industrial Electronics Society.
 For more details, please see my LinkedIn profile by clicking [here](http://www.linkedin.com/in/deqing-zhai-a05116a2).

 -------------------------------------------------------------------